carpentriesoffline/hpc-intro-offline/_episodes/13-scheduler.md

 keypoints:
 - "The scheduler handles how compute resources are shared between users."
 - "A job is just a shell script."
-- "Request _slightly_ more resources than you will need."
+- "If in doubt, request more resources than you will need."
 ---

 ## Job Scheduler